 ### Bounces

-A bounce means an email could not be delivered, and repeated mailing to bad addresses can hurt future delivery.
+A bounce means an email could not be delivered.
+Repeatedly sending to bad addresses can hurt future delivery.

 A bounce happens when an email cannot be delivered.
 Some bounces are temporary, such as a full mailbox or a temporary email delivery service issue.
-Others are more permanent, such as an address that does not exist.
+Other bounces are more permanent, such as an address that does not exist.

 Hard bounces usually mean the address should not receive normal future sends.
 Examples include an address that does not exist or a domain that cannot receive mail.
 Continuing to mail bad addresses tells inbox providers that the list is not well maintained.

 Soft bounces can happen for temporary reasons.
 A mailbox may be full, a receiving server may be temporarily unavailable, or your email delivery service may throttle traffic.
-That service may retry soft bounces before giving up.
+The email delivery service may retry soft bounces before it stops trying.

-Email delivery service event names can differ, but the idea is the same: some failures are temporary, some are final.
-When you read results, do not lump every bounce together without checking the reason.
+Email delivery service event names can differ, but the meaning is the same: some delivery failures are temporary and some are final.
+When you review bounce events, check the failure reason before you group every bounce together.

 Email delivery service webhooks are important because they let Mailrith receive bounce events and update subscriber status.
-Without webhooks, the service may know about a bounce but Mailrith may not receive the event.
+Without webhooks, the email delivery service may record a bounce while Mailrith never receives the event.

-High bounces often point to a subscriber-list problem.
+High bounce rates often point to a subscriber-list problem.
 Old imports, purchased lists, typo-heavy forms, unverified signups, and stale addresses can all create bounces.
 Fixing bounces usually means improving list collection and cleanup, not rewriting the email body.

 1. Set up email delivery service webhooks from [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md).

-2. After a send, review bounces in Mailrith and in your email delivery service dashboard if needed.
+2. After a send, review bounce events in Mailrith.
+If needed, compare them with bounce events in your email delivery service dashboard.

-4. If many addresses bounce, pause sending to that list and inspect the source.
+4. If many addresses bounce, pause sending to that list and inspect where the subscriber records came from.

-5. Do not manually reactivate hard-bounced addresses unless the address owner confirms the address is valid.
+5. Do not manually reactivate hard-bounced addresses unless the address owner confirms that the address is valid.

-6. Before importing an old list, clean obvious invalid addresses and send to a small test segment first.
+6. Before you import an old list, remove obvious invalid addresses and send to a small test segment first.

 7. Use [Suppression Lists and Subscriber Status](https://mailrith.com/guides/suppression-lists.md) so bounced addresses stay out of future normal sends.

-- Watch bounce rate after imports, launches, and old-list campaigns.
+- Watch the bounce rate after imports, launches, and campaigns to old lists.

 - Remove or suppress addresses that hard bounce.